 The Oya No Kai board consists of eleven members, all of whom are parents of students in the Japanese Immersion Program at one or more of our schools (Richmond Elementary, Mt.
 Tabor Middle, Grant High).
-We are volunteers who believe in the importance of bi-lingual, immersion education and global citizenship.
+We are volunteers who believe in the importance of bilingual, immersion education and global citizenship.

 We welcome participation in Oya No Kai by all program parents.
 General meetings are scheduled throughout the year.
 Board meetings are held once a month.
 Please contact us if you are interested in serving on our board.
 Scroll down to learn about our strategic plan.